Updated 4/19/17 with additional socio-economic details.

 As we discussed in the last episode, as the ’20s passed into the ’30s the new “swing” sound was evolving away from the hot jazz of the 1920s.
 Bands were smoothing out their rhythm into a steady, rolling-thunder beat.
 Drum sets were getting more drums and cymbals, and bands were getting more musicians and creating sections with them.
 They were also using more written arrangements that countered the sections off of each other in growing sophistication.

-Clubs and bandstands littered Harlem, making it a destination not only for locals but for people all over the five boroughs and tourists from outside the city.
+Though it greatly affected the lives of its residents, the Depression didn’t stop Harlem from swinging.
+In many ways, the joyful swing music and dancing of the area was a welcome relief from the hard times.
+Clubs and bandstands littered the area, making it a destination not only for locals but for people all over the five boroughs and tourists from outside the city.
 The biggest of these clubs was called the Savoy Ballroom, at 141st Street and 7th Avenue.
 It took up an entire block length and had a sign that read “The Home of Happy Feet.”
-This integrated ballroom was the mecca of Harlem social dancing night life and where visitors of all races expected to see the Lindy Hop being done by the best of the best.
-Many visitors, knowing of the Savoy Hotel in London, pronounced it the “SAV-oy.”
+This integrated ballroom (which was very rare in America at this time) was the mecca of Harlem social dancing night life and where visitors of all races expected to see the Lindy Hop being done by the best of the best.
+Many tourists, knowing of the Savoy Hotel in London, pronounced it the “SAV-oy.”
 But if you were in the know, you pronounced it “Sa-VOY.”

 The first real “King of Swing” was a short, slumped, slightly disfigured band leader who was barely visible behind his giant bass drum.
 But he never let his size keep him from being heard.
 His name was Chick Webb, and he led the bandstand at the Savoy.